Covid-19 Our Guidelines

 A tasty continental Breakfast will now be laid out in the dining room for you to help yourself anytime after 8.00am This will include the facility to make you own tea or coffee and toast.

 The payment of the reservation will be charged via our contactless payment technology system.
 The card details provided on the booking will be charged on or before the day of arrival.

 We have always serviced rooms on a daily basis.
 We will now be offering our guests the choice of whether they would like their room to be serviced or not.
 Some guests may not feel comfortable having staff enter their bedroom on a daily basis during their stay.
 This is giving the guests the option if required.
 Servicing of rooms will be 10-11.30am.

-As restaurants and bars are set to reopen indoors on the 17th of May.
-It will be advisable to make reservations in advance.
 Most restaurants are offering takeaway services also.
 So you can enjoy our local restaurants’ food outside if required.

 We are carefully monitoring the ongoing situation.
 The most important thing is to make sure we conduct business in a safe environment for everyone.

 According to Country Life, October 2002, the “historic county town of Northumberland and seat of the Duke of Northumberland, Alnwick is the most picturesque market town in Northumberland, and the best place to live in Britain”.
 The town is situated 32 miles (51 km) south of Berwick-upon-Tweed and the Scottish border, and 5 miles (8 km) inland from the North Sea at Alnmouth.